van conversion mistakes - IMG 7520

 The Mistake: Rushed Build Schedules

-Real Example: A couple planned a three-month van build to coincide with a cross-country trip.
-When the build ran over schedule, they rushed the final systems installation, leading to multiple failures during their trip and expensive emergency repairs.
+Real Case: A couple planned a three-month van build to match with a cross-country trip.
+When the build ran over time, they rushed the final systems setup, leading to many breakdowns during their trip and costly urgent repairs.

 Why It Happens: